Sayan-Maity/All-Project-Directory/README.md

 ## B <a id="b"></a>
 - <a href="https://github.com/Sayan-Maity/11ty-blogging-site">11ty Blogging Site<a/> - A blogging web application made with CMS(eleventy)
 - <a href="https://github.com/Sayan-Maity/Book-Worm">Book Worm<a/> - A book finder and reader application which implements the Google Books API to retrieve information about a book that the user searches for.
+- <a href="https://github.com/Sayan-Maity/Beer-Planet">Beer Planet<a/> - A Beer wikipedia website fetching all kinds of information of Beers
+- <a href="https://github.com/Sayan-Maity/Brain-Teaser">Brain Teaser<a/> - A OneStop application to help improving your mental calculation power 🧑

 ## C <a id="c"></a>
 - <a href="https://github.com/Sayan-Maity/Cypherock-Tutorial">Cypherock Tutorial<a/> - The frontend assignment given by the Cypherock Company to asses my frontend skills